pvtri96/pvtri96.github.io/README.md

 ## Support

-If you love this Gatsby template and want to support me, you can do so through my GitHub profile.
+If you love this Gatsby template and want to support Smakosh, you can do so through his [page](https://smakosh.com).